jesperberth/automationclass/lab02/lab2.md

 ![Alt text](pics/014_vscode_add_settings.png?raw=true "add settings.yml")

-We don't wont the settings.yml file to be synced with github so we
+We don't wont the settings.yml file to be synced with github so we add it to .gitignore

 ![Alt text](pics/014_vscode_git_ignore.png?raw=true "git ignore")